EMDR and Parts Work Integration

-Are You A Therapist Who’s Struggling To Integrate IFS With EMDR?
+Are You A Therapist Who’s Struggling To Integrate Working with Parts in EMDR therapy?

 Have you been feeling stuck in your EMDR practice?

-Do you wish you knew how to incorporate IFS into each phase of treatment?
+Do you wish you knew how to incorporate parts interventions into each phase of treatment?

-Are you doing IFS with clients and wondering how EMDR can help your clients, too?
+Are you doing parts work with clients and wondering how EMDR can help your clients, too?

-Maybe you're trying to integrate IFS into your approach because the standard EMDR protocol doesn't seem to work for all of your clients.
+Maybe you're trying to integrate parts work into your approach because the standard EMDR protocol doesn't seem to work for all of your clients.
 However, the process has left you with more questions than answers.

-Perhaps it’s not entirely clear how IFS and EMDR are supposed to intersect—you find yourself struggling to incorporate IFS interventions into each phase of treatment.
-You might feel as if you’re providing IFS solutions without a clear clinical goal, creating anxiety and uncertainty about how to support your clients.
+Perhaps it’s not entirely clear how parts work and EMDR are supposed to intersect—you find yourself struggling to incorporate parts interventions into each phase of treatment.
+You might feel as if you’re providing parts work in therapy without a clear clinical goal, creating anxiety and uncertainty about how to support your clients.

-Even The Best EMDR Therapists Have Trouble Integrating IFS
+Even The Best EMDR Therapists Have Trouble Integrating Parts Work

 Despite being EMDR trained, many therapists don’t know how to work with "parts" that are more noticeable in clients with complex trauma histories.
-Conversely, IFS-informed therapists might know how to implement parts work successfully, but struggle to integrate IFS with EMDR.
+Conversely, therapists might know how to implement parts work successfully, but struggle to integrate parts work with EMDR.

 The truth is that integration is tricky.
 Competence comes with practice and can’t be mastered right out of the gate.
 Even if you have in-depth knowledge of both approaches, weaving them together successfully is an entirely different ballgame.